demonxjj/LuaCSGO/README.md

 Checkout the example script at https://github.com/MarkHC/LuaCSGO/tree/master/Example

 TODO:
 	- Add error messages when something bad happens.
-As of right now if you call "class.function" instead of "class:function" the program just crashes without letting you know why.
+As of right now if you call "class.function" instead of "function" the program just crashes without letting you know why.

 Currently exported stuff in no particular order:

 ##CLASSES

-Class:
 **Interfaces**

-Functions:
 ```
 	EngineInterface 		GetEngineInterface()
 	EngineTraceInterface 	GetEngineTraceInterface()